nadben-dat/JDBC-1/Exercise.md

 **Create a connection to your local MySQL instance**<br>

-⋅⋅* Create database with <i>emp_dept.sql</i>
+Create database with *emp_dept.sql*

-⋅⋅* Connect, create statement, execute & print all values from 1 column.
+Connect, create statement, execute & print all values from 1 column.

 # 3

-⋅⋅* Refactor your code and add a:
+Refactor your code and add a:
 **DatabaseConnectionManager class**<br>
-⋅⋅* Move all connection related attributes to that class<br>
+Move all connection related attributes to that class<br>
-⋅⋅* Enable the class to: <br>
+Enable the class to: <br>
-Return a working connection object through a method
+Return a working connection object through a method: getConnection

 # 4